Edmond Wilhelm Brillant: Israeli Navy

-Brillant joined the Hagana Harbor Platoon, which later on became the Flotilla 13 Navy commando unit and took part in several of their operations.
-During this time, Brillant took part in converting the clandestine immigration ships of Hagana into first improvised Israeli Navy ships for the War of Independence.
+Brillant joined the Haganah Harbor Platoon, which later on became the Shayetet 13 Navy commando unit and took part in several of their operations.
+During this time, Brillant took part in converting the clandestine immigration ships of the Haganah into first improvised Israeli Navy ships for the War of Independence.
 This work was camouflaged since the British Mandate only left Haifa harbor in June 1948.

-Brillant founded the damage control branch and the special salvage unit and special under water operations called YALTAM.
+Brillant served in the Israeli Navy from its establishment.
+He founded the damage control branch and the special salvage unit and special under water operations called YALTAM.
 He established the damage control floating fighting, and firefighting training that each navy officer and sailor has to pass.

-Brillant served as a naval Staff (military) officer, and during his service he was the operational planner of the 1956 sea battle in which the Egyptian destroyer Ibrahim el Awal was captured.
+Brillant served as a naval staff officer, and during his service he was the operational planner of the 1956 sea battle in which the Egyptian destroyer Ibrahim el Awal was captured.

 He analyzed the air attack and navy operation of both the French and Israelis, and his report was submitted to Lt General Moshe Dayan as well as the French military staff.

 Brillant also improved the conversion time of reserve fishing boats to patrol boats from 3 days into few hours.